EionRobb/purple-googlechat/README.md

 # Google Chat Plugin for libpurple #

-A *WORK IN PROGRESS* replacement prpl for Google Chat in Pidgin/libpurple to support the proprietary protocol that Google uses for its "Google Chat" service.
+A replacement prpl for Google Chat in Pidgin/libpurple to support the proprietary protocol that Google uses for its "Google Chat" service.

 This plugin is written by [Eion Robb](https://github.com/EionRobb/) based on the old Hangouts plugin written by [Eion Robb](https://github.com/EionRobb/) and [Mike 'Maiku' Ruprecht](https://github.com/cmaiku).